Snježana Kordić

-Snježana Kordić ([sɲěʒana kôːrditɕ]; born 29 October 1964) is a Croatian linguist.
+Snježana Kordić ([sɲěʒana kôːrditɕ]; born October 29, 1964) is a Croatian linguist.
 In addition to her work in syntax, she has written on sociolinguistics.
-Kordić is known among non-specialists for numerous articles against the puristic and prescriptive language policy in Croatia.
-Her 2010 book on language and nationalism popularises the theory of pluricentric languages in the Balkans.
+Kordić is known among non-specialists for her numerous articles against the puristic and prescriptive language policy in Croatia.
+Her 2010 book on language and nationalism popularised the theory of pluricentric languages in the Balkans.

 Biography

 Education

-Snježana Kordić obtained a degree from Osijek University (1988) and an M.Sci. in Linguistics from the Faculty of Philosophy at the Zagreb University (1992).
+Snježana Kordić obtained a degree from Osijek University (1988) and an M.Sci in Linguistics from the Faculty of Philosophy at Zagreb University (1992).

-She earned her Ph.D. in Zagreb (1993).
-In Germany she obtained a habilitation in Slavic philology (qualification at professorship level) from the University of Münster in 2002.
+She earned her Ph.D. in Zagreb in 1993.
+In 2002, she obtained a habilitation in Slavic philology (qualification at professorship level) from the University of Münster.

 Academic appointments

-Kordić taught and conducted research at a number of Croatian and German universities.
-From 1990 to 1991 she was an assistant at the Osijek University, and from 1991 to 1995 she was an assistant at the Zagreb University.
-Then she moved to Germany and was a lecturer at the Bochum University from 1993 to 1998.
+Kordić taught and conducted research at various Croatian and German universities.
+From 1990 to 1991 she was an assistant at Osijek University, and from 1991 to 1995 she was an assistant at Zagreb University.
+She then moved to Germany and was a lecturer at the Bochum University from 1993 to 1998.
 She later served as an associate professor at the Münster University from 1998 to 2004.
 After that, she was a visiting professor at the Humboldt University of Berlin from 2004 to 2005.
-From 2005 to 2007 she was a lecturer at the Frankfurt University.
+From 2005 to 2007 she was a lecturer at Frankfurt University.

 Works and reception

-Snježana Kordić's main focal points in research and teaching are grammar, syntax, text linguistics, textual cohesion, pragmatics, lexicology, corpus linguistics, quantitative linguistics, sociolinguistics and language policy.
-She has authored over 150 linguistic publications, among which are a textbook, a grammar book, and three monographs, which have been translated into English, German or Spanish.
+Snježana Kordić's main focal points in research and teaching are grammar, syntax, discourse analysis, text linguistics, textual cohesion, pragmatics, lexicology, corpus linguistics, quantitative linguistics, critical linguistics, sociolinguistics and language policy.
+She has authored over 150 linguistic publications, including textbooks, a grammar book, and three monographs, which have been translated into English, German or Spanish.
 Each of her books on syntactic issues has gotten more positive reviews from around the world than any other linguistic book published in Croatia.